 Suryanamaskara is a very popular yoga sequence and is one of the first sequences that you will start learning as you start yoga.
 It can be practiced by a yoga novice and also be taken a notch up by advanced practitioners too.

 ‘Surya‘ means Sun and ‘namaskara‘ translate to salute (or a traditional Indian way of honoring and respecting another person).
 So suryanamaskara means honoring the sun.
-It also has amazing benefits for our body and mind which you can read about here.
+It also has amazing benefits for our body and mind.

 Suryanamaskara helps boost confidence, brings light, warmth and energizes your being and Chandranamaskara comprises of different postures for the right side and left side, making a complete cycle.
 While Surya Namaskar has 12 postures, Chandra Namaskar has 14 positions correlating to the lunar phases.